starfrich/aztec/README.md

 1. Go to Aztec Discord: https://discord.com/channels/1144692727120937080/1370120277752549487
 2. Type: `/checkip ip:123.123.123.123`
    - **ip**: your ip address that used to run sequencer

+> If you cant upgrade your roles, it means you need to wait next batch.

+---

 ---

 ### Peer ID